What is Metatarsalgia?

 There are a number of reasons why one can develop pain in the region of the metatarsal, a number of them are listed below.
 They usually occur because the lesser metatarsals are being overloaded due to either abnormal foot posture (such as the presence of hallux valgus in which the big toe is thought not to function appropriately), tight calf muscles or excessive load (eg. Weight, excessive exercise etc.)

 eg. Morton’s neuroma: problem with the nerve that runs between the metatarsals (see: Morton’s Neuroma.)

 eg. Metatarsophalangeal joint synovitis: inflammation of the joint at the base of the toe.

-eg. Intractable plantar keratosis (IPK): thickening of the skin under the metatarsal head. (see photo below, left IPK in the presence of hallux valgus below).
+eg. Intractable plantar keratosis (IPK): thickening of the skin under the metatarsal head. (see photo).

 Stress fracture: this is a fracture of the metatarsal which occurs because the bone is being subjected to repeated stress that it can only just tolerate and if the stress occurs too frequently the bone eventually breaks.